kasparas-adomaitis/RepData_PeerAssessment1/PA1_template.md

 ```

 In the next step we check the name of each weekday (from Monday to Sunday) and assign
-a corresponding description of that day - either 'weekday' or 'weekend' - using a for cycle
+a corresponding description of that day - either 'weekday' or 'weekend' - using a "for" cycle (do not mind Monday to Sunday enumerated in language of PC locale)

 ```r
 workday <- c('Pirmadienis','Antradienis','Trečiadienis','Ketvirtadienis','Penktadienis')